SMEs Explained

-To be categorized as an SME in Singapore, a company must have an annual sales turnover of less than S$100 million and employ fewer than 200 workers.
-This type of classification helps to drive tailored support and initiatives that address the specific needs and challenges faced by SMEs in Singapore.
+To be categorized as a small and medium enterprise (SME) in Singapore, a company must have an annual sales turnover of less than S$100 million and employ fewer than 200 workers.
+This classification is crucial as it helps to drive tailored support and initiatives that specifically address the unique needs and challenges faced by SMEs in Singapore, thereby fostering their growth and sustainability in the competitive market.

-Main Challenges Faced by SMEs in Singapore and How to Overcome Them
+Addressing and Overcoming the Challenges Faced by SMEs in Singapore

 Manpower Availability